computation-structures/course/README.md

 early 1980's and in many ways what you see here is his brain child.
-Other contributors over the years include Bert Halstead, Greg Papadopoulos, Gill Pratt, Leonard McMillan, Silvina Hanono Wachman, and Daniel Sanchez.
+Other contributors over the years include Bert Halstead, Greg Papadopoulos, Gill Pratt, Leonard McMillan, Silvina Hanono Wachman, Daniel Sanchez, and Chris Terman.

-Enjoy!  *-- Chris Terman*
+Enjoy! -- *Chris Terman*

 ## Syllabus